-WE LIKE YOU FOR THE RABBIT!
+WE INTRODUCE YOU TO THE RABBIT!

 Rabbits live on average between 8 and 10 years.

 You've probably seen them in the wild.
 Bunnies sprinting across a meadow and quickly darting into their hole.
 Rabbits live in large groups in the wild.
 They prefer to be in grassland, dunes and heathlands.
 They mark their territory with droppings, pees and they also have a scent gland under their chin.
 They rub objects with the scent gland and thus release a scent for other rabbits.
 Rabbits live in a strict hierarchy, which means that they have a hierarchy among themselves.

 The animals dig burrows and corridors with multiple exits.
 Rabbits spend quite a lot of time above ground eating, running and playing, among other things.
 At noon, however, it is a bit of rest, because then rabbits like to take a nap.
 They prefer to do this together and in the meantime they also like to take care of each other's fur.

 Even if we would love to show them all... we would be short of pages... because there are more than 50 different rabbit breeds!
 The differences are not only in the colours, but also in the construction.
 There are rabbits with lop ears, small dwarf bunnies such as the 1.5 kg colored dwarf and large Flemish Giants that can weigh up to 8 kg.
 When it comes to rabbits, the choice is truly huge!
 There are often big differences in behaviour.
 It is also often the case that the smaller breeds are a bit spicier than their larger counterparts.
 Pools, for example, are known for being very bright.

 HOUSING OF RABBITS